 Emergency Survival Food Storage

-I have tried just about every emergency survival food storage item on the market.
-I have been blessed by many companies giving me boxes to try and then write a review about them.
-Whatever you decide to buy please look at the ounces in each can and the cost of shipping.
-Not all #10 cans are equal in price and quality.
+I’ve tried just about every emergency survival food storage item on the market.
+I’ve been blessed by many companies giving me boxes to try and then writing a review about them.
+Whatever you decide to buy, please look at the ounces in each can and the cost of shipping.
+Not all #10 cans are equal in price, quantity, and high quality.
 Look at the ingredients to compare them.
 Here are just a few of my favorite companies.

-Honeyville, Thrive Life, Moutain House, and Valley Food Storage to name just a few.
+Honeyville, Thrive Life, Mountain House, and Valley Food Storage, to name just a few.
 Now, emergency food storage is awesome, but we need water to go with it.